Brisbane Metro procurement

 The three respondents (in no particular order) were:

 - TransForm BNE consortium, comprising McConnell Dowell Constructors Pty Ltd, John Holland Pty Ltd and GHD Pty Ltd

 - Brisbane Move Consortium, comprising ACCIONA Construction Australia Pty Ltd and Arup Australia Projects Pty Ltd

 - METRO4BNE consortium, comprising CPB Contractors Pty Ltd, Seymour Whyte Constructions Pty Ltd, Vinci Construction Grands Projects Australia Pty Ltd and SMEC Australia Pty Ltd.

-As part of Brisbane Metro, Council will introduce an initial new fleet of 60 electric Metro vehicles each with the capacity to carry 150 people and will share the busway with buses.
+As part of Brisbane Metro, Council will introduce an initial new fleet of 60 battery electric Brisbane Metro vehicles, each with the capacity to carry 150 people and will share the busway with buses.

-Following an extensive tender process, Council has selected world-leading vehicle manufacturer HESS, in partnership with Brisbane-based supplier Volgren, and electric infrastructure experts ABB, to design, build and charge the Brisbane Metro vehicle fleet.
+Following an extensive tender process, Council has selected world-leading vehicle manufacturer HESS and electric infrastructure experts Hitachi ABB Power Grids, to design, build and charge the Brisbane Metro vehicle fleet.

-The Australian first electric Metro vehicles will use an advanced battery fuel source with zero tailpipe emissions and tried and tested flash charging technology.
-Initially, HESS and its project partners will design and build one pilot Metro vehicle, which will be extensively performance tested in Brisbane.
-The Brisbane Metro pilot vehicle is expected to be ready for testing in 2021.
+The Australian first Brisbane Metro vehicles will use an advanced battery fuel source with zero tailpipe emissions and tried and tested flash charging technology.
+HESS and Hitachi ABB Power Grids will build and test the Brisbane Metro pilot vehicle in Europe in 2021, which is expected to be ready for operational testing in Brisbane in 2022.